microsoft/TypeScript-Handbook/pages/tutorials/React.md

 }
 ```

-The tools that create-react-app uses (namely, Webpack and various loaders) allow us to simply import the stylesheets we're interested in.
+The tools that create-react-app uses (namely, Webpack and various loaders) allow us to import the stylesheets we're interested in.
 So in `src/components/Hello.tsx`, we'll add the following import.

 ```ts